Top 10 malware cleaners for Mac in 2025: expert-tested & ranked

 Pleasant UI

-A free trial is available
+A free trial unlimited in functionality is available

 Cons:

-While it’s not primarily an anti-malware tool, CleanMyMac X has an anti-malware utility in its arsenal.
-Press one button, and CleanMyMac X will scan your Mac, comparing what it finds with its database of known malware.
-If it finds anything, you can remove it with another click, or dig deeper and see what it found.
-You can also configure it to scan your Mac in the background automatically, alerting if it detects malware.
+While it's not primarily an antimalware tool, CleanMyMac has a powerful Protection utility in its arsenal.
+Click one button, and CleanMyMac will scan your Mac, comparing what it finds with its database of known malware.
+If it finds anything, you can remove it with another click or dig deeper and see what it found.
+You can also configure it to automatically scan your Mac in the background, alerting you if it detects malware.
+It can find all kinds of malware: from ransomware to Trojans and worms.
+It can detect potentially unwanted programs (PUPs), too — they are not necessarily malicious, but they can be installed without your full awareness and act as a backdoor into your Mac, allowing cybercriminals to steal sensitive details.
+And CleanMyMac also lets you deal with a bunch of privacy threats (manage app permissions, clear browser data, and see unsecure Wi-Fi networks your Mac is or was connected to).

 Offers free basic version